 - .
-Depending on the model of your watch, digital display text appears Depending on the mode or your water, adjust dispay text appears either as dark figures on a light background, or light figures on a dark background.
+Depending on the model of your watch, digital display text appears Depending on the rhodel of your water, a digital dispay text appears either as dark figures on a light background, or light figures on a dark background.
 All examples in this manual are shown using dark figures on a light background.

 Button operations are indicated using the letters shown in the illustration.

-Note that the product illustrations in this manual are intended for reference only under the partial product manual product reference only under the partial product in the product in the partial product in - reference only, and so the actual product may appear somewhat different than depicted by an illustration.
+Note that the product illustrations in this manual are intended for reference only god to the actual product may appear appropriet. - - reference only, and so the actual product may appear somewhat different than depicted by an illustration.